 - It is also approved for use in Japan and is listed as a food additive in The Ministry of Health and Welfare Announcement No. 160 (10 August 1995).

-- A panel of experts in the areas of toxicology, pharmacology and food science was assembled to review the safety of cassia gum for use as a thickening agent in human and pet foods in the United States.
+- A panel of experts in the areas of toxicology, pharmacology and food science was assembled to review the safety of food grade cassia gum powder for use as a thickening agent in human and pet foods in the United States.

 - The available data on cassia gum and structurally related gums demonstrate a lack of toxic effects in animals.
 This review is the basis for the consideration of cassia gum as generally recognized as safe (GRAS) under conditions of its intended use as a thickening agent in human and pet foods.